The Pupil Premium

 Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 Each year the school receives an amount of money to support some of our children in overcoming particular barriers, this amount is calculated based on the number of children in school who qualify for funding.
-The school receives £1,300 for each child eligible and £1,900 for every Looked After Child.
+The school receives £1,300 for each child eligible and £2, 300 for every Looked After Child or Post Looked After Child.

 The Pupil Premium is a government initiative which began in 2011, and which is designed to support children who are deemed to be from a disadvantaged background.
 Money is paid to the school which is then used to target resources in a way which benefits these children.
 Children who have been on Free School Meals (FSM) at any point over the past six years, and any children who have been in care for 1 day or more are provided for through Pupil Premium.